JavierAntoran/moby_dick_whale_audio_detection/README.md

 We use a 9 layer fully convolutional network, a slightly modified version of the simplenet v2 architecture: https://github.com/Coderx7/SimpNet.
 Our implementation, which is heavily based on [this one](https://github.com/Coderx7/SimpleNet_Pytorch), is contained in the NN_solution/delta_spectrogram_simplenet/simplenet.py file.
-The global max pooling layer at the end of the network allows us to use different sized images as input.
-We can use the same architecture for features obtained with 25ms and 250ms fft windows.
-The input sizes as Nx3x198x32 and Nx3x196x32.
+We use the same architecture for features obtained with 25ms and 250ms fft windows.
+The corresponding input feature sizes are Nx3x198x32 and Nx3x196x32.
+We use random cropping on the 25ms features to get a Nx3x196x32 shaped input.

 We use a 90/10% train/validation data split with 10 fold cross validation.
 The resulting ROCs are shown in the following plots:

 <img src="images/NN_results.png" width="650" height="290" />